There's no doubt the Frogs know how

 front to get this effect.

-over the top and, just as we went
+over the highest part of the ground and, just as we went

 dropped what seemed like vertically